 CMAD will continue to work with Logan and the College-Young Mosquito Abatement District to provide more comprehensive abatement efforts so that when one group sprays, we aren’t just chasing mosquitoes from one district to the other.

-CMAD bought land next to the rented shop they use at 210 W 3700 N, Hyde Park, and began construction of a new building in 2020.
+CMAD bought land next to the rented shop they use at 210 W 3700 N, Hyde Park, and finished construction of a new building in 2021.
 The new building has an office, laboratory, locker area, and shop area for all vehicles.
 A wash-out bay is on the side of the building.
 Chemical storage (larvicide, adulticide, etc., is in a separate building.

 Our new physcial address is 850 W 100 S, Hyde Park.